You create an automated linked-clone farm as part of the process to give users access to published applications or published desktops.

-- Verify that Composer settings for vCenter Server are configured.
-See the VMware Horizon Console Administration document.
+- Verify that View Composer settings for vCenter Server are configured.
+See the Horizon 7 Administration document.

 Verify that you have a sufficient number of ports on the ESXi virtual switch that is used for the virtual machines that are used as remote desktops.
 The default value might not be sufficient if you create large desktop pools.
 The number of virtual switch ports on the ESXi host must equal or exceed the number of virtual machines multiplied by the number of virtual NICs per virtual machine.

-- Verify that you prepared a golden image virtual machine.
-Both Horizon Agent and View Composer Agent must be installed on the golden image virtual machine.
-See, the VMware Horizon Console Administration document.
+- Verify that you prepared a parent virtual machine.
+Both Horizon Agent and View Composer Agent must be installed on the parent virtual machine.
+See, the Horizon 7 Administration document.

-- Take a snapshot of the golden image virtual machine in vCenter Server.
-You must shut down the golden image virtual machine before you take the snapshot.
-Composer uses the snapshot as the base image from which the clones are created.
+- Take a snapshot of the parent virtual machine in vCenter Server.
+You must shut down the parent virtual machine before you take the snapshot.
+View Composer uses the snapshot as the base image from which the clones are created.